hiromiokido/hiromiokido/README.md

 Hello, I'm Daniela!

-Graduated in Astrophysics, I'm qualified and trained in content such as Physics, Mathematics, Programming and Statistics.
+Graduated in Astrophysics (UFRGS), I'm qualified and trained in content such as Physics, Mathematics, Programming and Statistics.

 I program in R, C and Python.